wormhole-foundation/xdapp-book/src/wormhole/6_relayers.md

 And potential downsides:

     - They require all calculations to be done on-chain
-    - They have less gas efficiency
+    - They sometimes have less gas efficiency
     - They may not be supported on all chains

-Overall, Generic Relayers simply both the developer and user experience.
-It's generally recommend if your goal is a highly-polished user experience and increase decentralization of the xDapp.
+Overall, Generic Relayers simplify both the developer and user experience.
+They're a great choice if they cover all your usecases.

 ---

-In the next section, we'll discuss the Portal Ecosystem contracts that allow xAssets to be created and moved freely around the ecosystem.
+In the next section, we'll discuss the xAsset module, which allows xAssets to be created and moved freely around the ecosystem.